 Some pages contain more information than others.
-If you belong to an indigenous tribe from Bolivia that is not currently
+If you belong to an indigenous tribe from Bolivia that we do not currently

-listed on this page and you would like to see it here, please
+have listed on this page and you would like to see your tribe featured here, please

 contact us about contributing information to our

 There are 37 official languages of Bolivia today: Spanish (which is the country's main language and is spoken by most Bolivians

 as either a first or second language) and thirty-six indigenous languages.